In this podcast, David Sachs, Principal at Sachs Gerace Lawyers, answers questions in relation to common property in Strata.

 Speaker 1: Need help with a strata law issue?
 Or a building and construction matter?
 Sachs Gerace Lawyers is a leading Sydney law firm that can help.
 With over twenty years’ experience.
-Sachs Gerace Lawyers focus on commercial litigation, building and construction, strata Law and local government regulation issues.
+Sachs Gerace Strata Lawyers focus on commercial litigation, building and construction, strata Law and local government regulation issues.
 Now, here is your podcast.

 Dan: It’s probably not surprising that in some strata schemes there can be uncertainty around who is responsible for the maintenance or repair of certain items, particularly in the context of what is often referred to as common property.
-Well, to find out more, I’m with David Sachs of Sachs Gerace Broome.
+Well, to find out more, I’m with David Sachs of Sachs Gerace Lawyers.